ubclaunchpad/Essentially/summary_be/README.md

    - `pip --version`
 3. Move to summary_be `cd summary_be`
 4. Create a virtual environment `python -m venv venv`
+5. Activate virtual environment before installing dependencies: (Enable dependencies to be installed in the venv folder instead of globally)
+   - Windows: `venv\Scripts\activate`
+   - MacOS: `source venv/bin/activate`
+   - Linux: `source venv/bin/activate.csh`
-5. Install dependencies `pip install -r requirements.txt`
+6. Install dependencies `pip install -r requirements.txt`
-6. Must download the following using the command line by running the command `python -m nltk.downloader stopwords punkt wordnet omw-1.4`
+7. Must download the following using the command line by running the command `python -m nltk.downloader stopwords punkt wordnet omw-1.4`
-7. Create a `.env` file and add `PORT=8000` (8000 is just a value; you can set whichever you want)
+8. Create a `.env` file and add `PORT=8000` (8000 is just a value; you can set whichever you want)

 ## Running the Server

-1. Activate the virtual environment:
-   - Windows: `venv\Scripts\activate`
-   - MacOS or Linux: `source venv/bin/activate`
-2. Start the Flask app by running `python app.py`
+Start the Flask app by running `python app.py`

 Note: If you need to install new Python packages, make sure you run `pip freeze > requirements.txt` so that other developers will know to download the package as well.